 - In 2014, it launched its ratings on fund management’sFund Management'sFund management is the process of a company taking a person's, company's, or another fund management company's financial assets (generally high net worth individuals) and investing them in companies that use those funds as an operational investment, financial investment, or any other investment in order to grow the fund. capability for the mutual fund.

 - It has broad application in developing and providing comprehensive ratings.

 - It believes in excellence, teamwork, integrity, and accountability to drive an ethical business of ratings.

-- It serves business in eight countries consisting of India, China, Hong Kong, Poland, Argentina, Singapore, USA, and the UK.
+- It serves business in eight countries: India, China, Hong Kong, Poland, Argentina, Singapore, the USA, and the UK.

 - It reduces substantial levels of information asymmetry prevalent in the financial marketsFinancial MarketsThe term "financial market" refers to the marketplace where activities such as the creation and trading of various financial assets such as bonds, stocks, commodities, currencies, and derivatives take place.
 It provides a platform for sellers and buyers to interact and trade at a price determined by market forces..

 - Therefore, as a credit rating agency, it provides necessary support to the consulting business, financial services, commercial and investment banks, insurance companies, asset management corporations, and private equity players.

 - It offers independent insights and opinions, which becomes a constructive solution.